MultisampledNight/flow/src/gfx/draw.typ

   ),
 )

-// Offsets drawn edges so that they can be drawn next to each other at different offsets
-// while still being distinguishable.
-//
-// This allows drawing states
-// with multiple inputs and outputs
-// on the same edge
-// more easily.
-//
-// Leaning with an amount of 0 is equivalent to not leaning at all,
-// and just passing all states at their center.
-//
-// TODO: implement in trans
-#let lean(..args, amount: 0.25em) = _modifier(args.pos(), (lean: amount))

 // Style all edges inside this call.
 // Use named arguments for doing so, just like any other cetz element.
 // Styles can be stacked and will be merged, with deeper styles taking precedence.